ohowe1/SpectatorModeRewrite/readme.md

 #Message when gamemode set to survival mode
 survival-mode-message: '&9Setting gamemode to &b&lSURVIVAL MODE'

-#Message when user preforms the command while falling (error message)
+#Message when user performs the command while falling (error message)
 falling-message: '&cHey you &lcan not &r&cdo that while falling!'

-#Message when user preforms command in world it is not allowed in
+#Message when user performs command in world it is not allowed in
 world-message: '&cHey you&l can not &r&cdo that in that world!'

 #Message sent when a player tries to execute /s but is below the minimum health
-health-message: '&cYou are below the minimum required health to preform this command!'
+health-message: '&cYou are below the minimum required health to perform this command!'

 #Message when spectator mode is disabled and the user runs the command
 disabled-message: '&cSpectator Mode is &lnot &r&cenabled by the server!'